-New Nintendo Switch, Nintendo Switch 2, Switch Pro, Switch Mini – whatever it's called, there's going to be another Switch model coming down the line at some point.
+New Nintendo Switch, Nintendo Switch 2, Switch Pro, Switch Mini, or a pair of new Switch consoles – whatever the new handheld from Nintendo is called, there's going to be at least one other Switch model coming down the line at some point soon.

 With the Nintendo Switch coming up to the two-year mark, it's safe to say the hybrid handheld / portable console has taken the world by storm.
 It's the fastest selling console ever in the US and making Nintendo an absolute shedload of money.